whamcloud/Online-Help/docs/Install_Guide/guide.md

 -   *Architecting a High-Performance Storage System White Paper*

-Introducing the Intel® Enterprise Edition for Lustre\* Software
+Introducing the Manager for Lustre\* Software
 =================================================================

-Intel® Enterprise Edition for Lustre\* software, when integrated with Linux, aggregates a range of storage hardware into a single Lustre\* file system that is well proven for delivering fast IO to applications across high-speed network fabrics, such as InfiniBand\* and Ethernet.
+Manager for Lustre\* software, when integrated with Linux, aggregates a range of storage hardware into a single Lustre\* file system that is well proven for delivering fast IO to applications across high-speed network fabrics, such as InfiniBand\* and Ethernet.